rossliam2212/ASCIIRogueLikeGame/README.md

 #### Attacking
 The player can attack a monster by trying to move into the same position as the monster.
 Once the player has done this, the attack loop automatically starts and both the player and the monster will have a chance to make their attack.
+Neither the player or monster will be able to move once a attack has started.
 The player gets the first chance to attack and then the monster gets their chance.
 This will continue until either the player of monster is killed.

 ### Monster Behaviour
 There are a few types of monsters, which are shown in the [character table](#player-and-monster-characters) above.
 Monsters have similar attributes to the player.
 They have a strength, health points and a death xp.
 They also have a follow distance.
 This is the amount of spaces that can be between them and the player before they start to follow the player.
 All monsters work in the same way but have different stats for each of their attributes.
-Therefore, some monsters are stronger and more dangerous than others, so the player must choose their weapons and attacks wisely.
+Therefore, some monsters are stronger and more dangerous than others, so the player must choose their weapons and attacks and use their health potions wisely.

 ### Game History
 All the events that occur while playing the game are logged to the [GameSessionHistory txt file](https://github.com/rossliam2212/ASCIIRogueLikeGame/blob/main/Code/GameSessionHistory.txt)